Ace Baby Ace: Operational history

 The original Baby Ace was built in 1929, in Topeka, Kansas.
 Designer O.G. ("Ace") Corben later established the Corben Sportplane Company (Madison, Wisconsin), where six Baby Aces were built, with kits also sold.

 The Corben Sport Plane and Supply Co.
 (Peru, Indiana), began producing the Baby Ace both in kit form and as a complete, flying aircraft.
 Kits included pre-welded assemblies for the fuselage, controls, tail and landing gear.
-Two models were offered, using using the same wings, tails, controls and landing gear: a single-seat. open-cockpit, parasol-wing model, and an enclosed, two-seat, high-wing version.
+Two models were offered, using the same wings, tails, controls and landing gear: a single-seat. open-cockpit, parasol-wing model, and an enclosed, two-seat, high-wing version.

 In America, state and federal laws banned homebuilding and flight in the uncertified designs by 1938.
 In 1948, Experimental aircraft were allowed to be built again in America.